Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems

 \begin{example} In order to explore and understand the slow manifold of quasi-geostrophy, \cite{Lorenz86} introduced the toy 5-D autonomous system, often called the \emph{Lorenz86 system},

-In the algebraic writing of system~\eqref{eqs:qga} there is a clear cut distinction between the slow modes, $u$, $v$~and~$w$ (our~\xv), and the fast modes, $x$~and~$z$ (our~\yv), a distinction which \cite{Lorenz86} and others use to construct a `slow manifold'.
-But \cite{Lorenz87} then proved that there is no slow manifold for the system!
+In the algebraic form of system~\eqref{eqs:qga} there is a clear cut distinction between the slow modes~$u$, $v$, and~$w$ (our~\xv), and the fast modes~$x$ and~$z$ (our~\yv), a distinction which \cite{Lorenz86} and others use to construct a `slow manifold'.
+But \cite{Lorenz87} then proved that there is no slow manifold for the system~\eqref{eqs:qga}!
 This almost paradoxical result, attributable to a lack of persistent topological structures, led to much discussion \cite[e.g.,][]{Jacobs91, Lorenz92, Camassa95, Fowler96, Vanneste2008, Ginoux2013}.
 Nonetheless, geophysics, science, and engineering need to use such slow manifolds.

 In our backward approach, \cref{thm:stsenfp} immediately applies with the above mentioned modifications.
 Indeed, \cite{Cox92} constructed such a normal form---the algebraic construction described by \cite{Cox93a} corresponds to those detailed in \cref{sec:stsenfsmsde}, although the algebraic machinations are considerably simpler because the Lorenz86 system~\eqref{eqs:qga} is autonomous.
-To third order of asymptotic approximation, differences~\Ord{b^3}, the near identity coordinate transformation
+To third order of asymptotic approximation, differences~\Ord{b^3} as \(b\to0\), the near identity coordinate transformation